nteract/hydrogen/docs/Usage/RemoteKernelConnection.md

-# Remote kernels via kernel gateways
+# Remote kernels

-In addition to managing local kernels and connecting to them over ZeroMQ, Hydrogen is also able to connect to Jupyter Notebook (or Jupyter Kernel Gateway) servers.
+In addition to managing local kernels and connecting to them over ZeroMQ, Hydrogen is also able to connect to Jupyter Notebook servers.
 This is most useful for running code remotely (e.g. in the cloud), or in a Docker container running locally.

 To connect to a server, add the connection information to the Hydrogen `gateways` setting.
 For example: